ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 Rate limit policies limit the number of acceptable requests in a given time interval.

-The "time-window" is a non-negative Integer value expressing such interval in seconds compatibly with the "delay-seconds" rule defined in {{Section 10.2.3 of HTTP}}.
+The "time-window" is a non-negative Integer value expressing such interval in seconds compatible with the "delay-seconds" rule defined in {{Section 10.2.3 of HTTP}}.

 Subsecond precision is not supported.